19 Fun 2-Player Card Games

 • The first player to run out of cards wins.

-So the next time you and a friend are looking for more than board games on game night, give one of these two-player card games a try.
-You might find your new favorite!
+So the next time you and a friend are looking for more than board games on game night, give one of these two-player or three-player card games a try You might find your new favorite!

 And when you’re playing solo, check out the 500+ single-player card games available online at Solitaired.